core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The nonce conveyed in the 'nonce' field of the OSCORE Option.
 Its size ranges from 1 to 16 bytes as indicated in the 'x' byte, and is typically of 8 bytes.

-* The byte 'y' of the OSCORE Option value, if present.

-* The nonce conveyed in the 'old_nonce' field of the OSCORE Option value, if present.
-When present, its size ranges from 1 to 16 bytes as indicated in the 'y' byte, and is typically of 8 bytes.

 * The 'Partial IV' parameter of the OSCORE Option value, in a CoAP response message that is a KUDOS message.

   This takes into account the fact that OSCORE-protected CoAP response messages normally do not include the 'Partial IV' parameter, but they have to when they are KUDOS messages (see Section 3).